MoMi Study Progress Monitoring

 It is your own responsibility to keep track of your study results.
 Therefore, make sure to:

-- Keep an eye on your results in Osiris during the academic year.
+- Keep an eye on your results in MyTUDelft during the academic year.

 - Start taking action in time if you suspect not to fulfill the MoMi requirements.